ingadhoc/sale/sale_ux/README.rst

 #.
 It adds a button in sale quotations that allowes to update sale prices.
 It is useful if the pricelist is changed after adding sale order lines.
 #.
 Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage.
 #.
 Add a link from invoices to the sale orders that generate it.
+#.
+Add option in setting to update prices automatically.

 Installation
 ============